 If you’re new to this app, you need to go to the offline setting to download the language you want to translate offline.
 Each language you would download to your mobile will take around 35 to 45 MB of space.

-Is it Better than Online Translations?
+Is It Better Than Online Translations?

 Well, like your online Google translation, offline is not as feature-rich.
-Previously, users had issues regarding the accuracy and fluency of offline translations because the quality was not as good as online translation.
+Previously, users had issues regarding the accuracy and fluency of offline translations because the quality was not as good as online translations.
 However, Google has worked a lot on its offline features, and it is getting better.
 The current Google update for its offline translation provides good accuracy, and the translations are also more natural.
 The new offline version supports 59 languages, and for some languages (Hindi, Thai, Korean, Polish, and Japanese) it provides 20% better quality.
 This means that if you are planning to visit these countries, the translation quality would be much better.

 Not just that, this new offline feature would translate the words into your own language script, so it would be easier for you to read and speak the translations.
 This new feature makes the translations super handy and convenient.